 First4Lawyers are an award-winning claims management company with a track record of delivering service that our clients love.

 Hospital negligence payouts will vary depending on the situation.
-Your solicitor will look at the extent of your pain and suffering, as well as how your injury or illness is likely to affect you in future before valuing your claim.
+Your solicitor will look at the extent of your pain and suffering, as well as how you’re likely to be affected in the future.

 If your case is successful, your compensation will be split into two sections: general damages and special damages.

 Special damages will cover the financial impact of the hospital’s negligence.
-This might include lost earnings if you’ve taken time off work to recover, or the cost of transport to and from medical appointments.
+This might include lost earnings if you’ve had to take time off work to recover, or the cost of transport to medical appointments.

 *For an idea of how much your claim could be worth in general damages, try our free compensation calculator.